Last-Iterate Analyses of FTRL with the 1/2-Tsallis Entropy in Stochastic Bandits: Introduction

 In recent years, however, algorithms based on the Follow-The-Regularized-Leader (FTRL) framework have attracted renewed attention because of high adaptivity.
 At each time step, the algorithm samples $I_t$ according to a probability distribution $p_t$ over $d$ arms:

 where $\Delta^{d-1}$ is the probability simplex in $\R^d$, $\eta_t$ is the learning rate, $\Psi(p)$ is a convex regularization function and $ \hat{L}_t = \sum_{s=1}^{t-1} \hat{\ell}_s $ is the cumulative estimated loss.
 FTRL was first introduced into bandit research through studies of the adversarial bandit problem \citep{auer1995gambling}.
 However, for a long time, it remained theoretically unclear whether there exists an FTRL algorithm that can match the performance of these classical algorithms in stochastic bandits, namely achieving logarithmic regret.
-Only recently has it been shown that when choosing \(\Psi(p) = -4\sum_{i=1}^d \sqrt{p_i}\) and \(\eta_t \sim t^{-1/2}\), FTRL, which is also named $1/2$-Tsallis-INF, can achieve the Best-of-Both-Worlds (BOBW) property \citep{zimmert2021tsallis}, performing well in both adversarial and stochastic settings (by attaining the optimal regret bound in each case).
+Only recently has it been shown that when choosing 1/2-Tsallis entropy \(\Psi(p) = -4\sum_{i=1}^d \sqrt{p_i}\) and \(\eta_t \sim t^{-1/2}\), FTRL, which is also named $1/2$-Tsallis-INF, can achieve the Best-of-Both-Worlds (BOBW) property \citep{zimmert2021tsallis}, performing well in both adversarial and stochastic settings (by attaining the optimal regret bound in each case).
+They also provided an intuitive argument showing that FTRL algorithms based on other commonly used regularizers cannot achieve this.

-However, most existing studies on FTRL algorithms in the stochastic bandit setting have focused on the expected regret or its concentration properties.
-To the best of our knowledge, there has been no analysis of their last-iterate behavior, namely the convergence rate of $\mathbb{E}\left[\left( \ell_{n, I_n}-\ell_{n,i_*} \right)\right]=\E[\Delta_{I_n}]$, so far. $\E[\Delta_{I_n}]$ is often called simple regret, which is another important measure for bandit algorithms in the pure exploration setting \citep{even2002pac,mannor2004sample,even2006action}.
-Therefore, establishing last-iterate convergence results for FTRL algorithms helps deepen our understanding of their desirable properties beyond the BOBW guarantee.
+However, most existing studies on FTRL algorithms in the bandit setting have focused on the expected regret or its concentration properties \citep{zimmert2021tsallis,pogodin2020first}.
+To the best of our knowledge, there has been no analysis of their last-iterate behavior, namely the convergence rate of the simple regret so far.
+The simple regret is another important measure for bandit algorithms in the pure exploration setting, where the cost of exploration is largely ignored and the focus is on identifying the best arm as quickly as possible.
+This setting arises in many practical applications, such as clinical drug testing, and has received considerable attention \citep{even2002pac,mannor2004sample,even2006action}.
+Therefore, establishing last-iterate convergence for FTRL algorithms provides insight beyond the BOBW guarantee into whether they can simultaneously achieve regret minimization and pure exploration objectives.